 A number will be assigned to each application starting with the last 2 digits of the year of application, a hyphen, a zero and the grade digit (Kindergarten would be "0"), a hyphen and a number ranging from 001-999 based on the number of applications received.
-(For example, a student applying for Kindergarten for the 2012 school year may be assigned the number 12-00-001.
-A student applying for 2nd grade starting in 2012 may be assigned a number the reads 12-02-012.)
+(For example, a student applying for Kindergarten for the 2025 school year may be assigned the number 25-0K-001.
+A student applying for 2nd grade starting in 2025 may be assigned a number the reads 25-02-012.)

-These numbers will be placed in a "hat" and randomly drawn, one at a time, on the approved lottery date.
+These numbers will drawn by a random number generator, one at a time, on the approved lottery date.
 The numbers will then be tied in to the applicants and a waiting list will be generated based on the order in which they were drawn.
-If during the drawing of the lottery, an anomaly occurs where a student applying receives an unfair advantage; the lottery will stop, the corrections will be made and the lottery will start over.
+If during the drawing of the lottery an anomaly occurs where a student applying receives an unfair advantage; the lottery will stop, the corrections will be made and the lottery will start over.

 Siblings receive priority and will be placed in their own lottery unless space is available in the grade level the sibling is eligible for prior to the time of the lottery.
 Their number will start with an "S".
 (For example, suppose the Kindergartner previously mentioned is a sibling.
-His/her number may read S12-00-001.)
+His/her number may read S25-0K-001.)